Research catalogue

 The AI Passport: Towards a New Conceptual Framework for Global Skills Certification

-Proposes a portable, renewable credential structure linked to program-level proof standards.
-Designed to make a degree's capability claims legible to employers and to help people navigate AI-driven labor market transitions rather than being stranded by them.
+Proposes a portable, renewable credential structure linked to program-level proof standards, making capability claims more legible to employers and helping people navigate AI-driven labor market transitions.

 2026 · Research Methods